How to Correctly Respond to Sexual Harassment in Your Business

 First of all, you need to know what sexual harassment in your small business looks like.
 It’s not just a matter of physical touch—harassment can include gossip, crude jokes, or other non-physical behaviors that create a hostile work environment in addition to physical assault.

 If an employee makes a complaint about sexual harassment in the workplace, you absolutely must take it seriously and take them at their word.
 It’s not your place to question whether an incident happened or explain another employee’s behavior.
 Immediately make a formal record of the complaint.

-You will likely need to conduct an investigation .
+You will likely need to conduct an investigation into the matter.
 I highly, highly recommend that you have a lawyer on hand to help with this step.
 If you violate any ethics or privacy laws, you can end up in trouble yourself.
 The investigation must be discreet.
 Talk to all employees involved to hear their side of the story.
 Keep a record of these conversations.